Clark Laidlaw

 Clark Laidlaw (born 16 July 1977) is a Scottish professional rugby union coach and former player.
-He is currently the head coach of the Hurricanes.
-Laidlaw was formerly the All Blacks Sevens Head Coach before stepping down in 2023.
+He is currently the head coach of the Hurricanes in Super Rugby, becoming coach of the team in late 2023 ahead of the 2024 season.
+Laidlaw was the New Zealand Sevens head coach before stepping down in 2023.

 Biography

-Laidlaw is the son of former British & Irish Lions and Scotland international rugby union player Roy Laidlaw.
-His cousin, Greig Laidlaw, also represented the British & Irish Lions and Scotland.
-He represented Scotland internationally in sevens and moved to New Zealand in 2008.
+Laidlaw is the son of former Scotland and British Lions rugby union player Roy Laidlaw.
+His cousin, Greig Laidlaw, also represented Scotland and the Lions.
+He represented Scotland internationally in rugby sevens and moved to New Zealand in 2008.